 Rise early for an unforgettable 45-minute hot air balloon flight where a gourmet breakfast combines with heart-warming views as the sun rises over the Atlas Mountains.
 The only thing that can possibly top this is the morning of pampering you’ll enjoy at the Spa after heading back to the Resort.
 The Moroccan Hammam Ritual uses steam and a traditional Rhassoul mud mask to gently exfoliate and detoxify your skin, followed by a signature Massage de Marrakech and a ceremonial rinse in rose water.
 Continue on the theme of sublime relaxation with a healthy, al fresco lunch and garden-to-glass juices around the pool at Azzera.

 Photography courtesy Four Seasons Hotels and Resorts

 After an afternoon siesta, take a camel ride through the beautiful Palmeraie, the famous and ancient palm grove to the north.
 Savour a peach martini beside the roaring fires at Inara, our indoor-outdoor lounge boasting spectacular views of the Atlas Mountains and Menara Gardens.
-After cocktails, dine at Quattro, which features a refined menu of international breakfast items, Moroccan specialties and Italian dinner dishes crafted from only the finest local ingredients.
+After cocktails, dine at Quattro, which features a refined menu of South Italian specialties crafted from only the finest local ingredients.
 Top off your night with dancing at the trendy SO Night Lounge with its themed party nights, live shows and chill-out zones, or sway to the beat in the delightful garden of Bô Zin.